Note: For best reading, rotate monitor 90 degrees.note

 - Halo 3 has the Flare, which temporarily blinds opponents.
 Very annoying when those jetpack brutes use it on you.

 - Halo: Reach uses it in the last level to show the hopelessness of the situation: as Noble Six takes damage during his/her Last Stand in "Lone Wolf", cracks start to form in your helmet, and they stay there, even if you use a medkit.
 They first short out your ammo indicators, and eventually a crater forms in your visor.
 As player characters are normally never permanently damaged, this serves as huge wakeup call that no matter what happens, Noble Six is fucked.

 - Also in Reach as a first for the series, nearby explosions cause the sound to temporarily stop with tinnitus ringing, and the sound is muted in the space part of "Long Night of Solace", averting Space Is Noisy.

 - The New Alexandria level has jamming devices that interfere with the HUD, similar to the GRAW example above.

 - In Return to Castle Wolfenstein getting hit by a ghost would completely black out your screen and all you could hear was your characters breathing...

 - Common in the Call of Duty series.
-Close explosions will momentarily slow you down and replace your sound with ringing, flashbangs deafen you and white out your screen, stun grenades blur your vision and render you nearly unable to move, flares will burn into your vision and leave an afterimage for a few seconds...
+Close explosions will momentarily slow you down and replace your sound with ringing, flashbangs deafen you and white out your screen, stun grenades blur your vision and render you nearly unable to move, EMPs disable your HUD and other electronic equipment, flares will burn into your vision and leave an afterimage for a few seconds...

 - A case of Truth in Television in that flashbangs stimulate all photosensitive cells at once, completely disabling them so they can only transmit the last image before the flash.
 This basically creates the single persistent afterimage that most games have.